muhammedadnank/Google-Drive-Access-Manager-Bot/README.md

 ### FAQ

+**Q: Revoke button in Expiry Dashboard is not working — access is not removed!**
+A: This was a bug in v2.2.1.
+Update `plugins/expiry.py` to v2.2.2 to fix it.
+The Manage Folders revoke still worked correctly in v2.2.1.

 **Q: How do I authorize Google Drive on Render/Heroku?**
 A: Use the new `/auth` command!
 Just add `G_DRIVE_CLIENT_ID` and `G_DRIVE_CLIENT_SECRET` to your environment variables, then run `/auth` in the bot.